sunnysideup/silverstripe-ecommerce_discount_coupon_countries/README.md

-This module extends the "discount coupon" functionality to e-commerce to add rules when discounts are distinct for different counttries.
+This module extends the "discount coupon" functionality to e-commerce to add rules when discounts are distinct for different countries.
 This means that at the checkout page the customer will be asked to enter a discount coupon number and the system will check if the coupon is valid.
 On entering a correct number they will